 Today, Britain is grappling with the after effects of the financial crisis of 2007/08, but it is still the six largest economy in the world.

-And despite all their protestations the Left have never really put forward a viable alternative economic model to the one championed by the blue-rinse Boadicea.
+And despite all their protestations, the Left has never put forward a viable alternative economic model to the one championed by the blue-rinse Boadicea.

 Anyone who grew up during the Thatcher era will tell you that it may have been great for some, but it was horrendously unpleasant for many more.

 The City of London prospered during the eighties under a regime that celebrated tax cuts for the wealthy, self-interest and private enterprise.

 All the while, the North of England was never the same again.

 Thatcher shut down the coal mines as well as the ‘less productive’ parts of economy at a lightning pace sending millions of people onto the dole queue.

 Many of those who are now castigated for living a life on benefits can trace the source of their troubles back to the day when the chief breadwinner could no longer bring home a pay packet.